 For example, some of those country residences that Vienna eventually absorbed also come top of the tourist rankings.
 Like Schönbrunn Palace, for example: the Habsburg summer residence and home to the zoo.

 Don’t be too concerned by the prospect of travel in the city.
-Vienna has a fast, frequent, comprehensive, clean, cheap, and efficient municipal subway, tram and bus system that means even the outlying sights can be reached easily.
+Vienna has a fast, frequent, comprehensive, clean, cheap, and efficient municipal subway, tram and bus system that means even the outlying sights can be reached easily without ruining your holiday budget.

-This also means accommodation outside the centre still provides relatively easy access to the first district – just jump on a tram, for example.
-Same goes for the airport that lies around 20km to the east of the old town.
+This also means accommodation outside the centre still provides relatively swift access to the first district – just jump on a tram, for example.

 Best time to visit?